Rahu-Ketu Main Page

 Second marriage (if any) with a foreigner or someone from a distinctively different cultural background than oneself.
-Acquisition of financial wealth and knowledge through taboo or exotic resources, often also through the second marriage.
+Acquisition of valuable goods and conserved knowledge through taboo or exotic resources, often also through the second marriage.

 Intruder or surreptitious invasion within in the family history, during periods of Rahu or L-2, due to an outsider, pretender, usurper or other fraudulent person entering the family.